 Pick or scrub

-Peeling and flaking is part of the healing process.
-Interfering with it is the fastest route to scarring and hyperpigmentation.
+Peeling and flaking are part of healing.
+Interfering is the fastest route to scarring and post-inflammatory hyperpigmentation.

 Never